-□ No. For each setting that does not meet this requirement, list the name and address of the setting, and what
+- □ Yes - □ No. For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance

 22. Do all provider-owned or -controlled residential settings in which waiver services are provided ensure that recipients have a choice of roommates if sleeping or living units are shared?